-institution in the coutry collecting visual art that is concerned
+collecting visual art that is concerned with painting, drawing,

-with paintig, drawing, graphic art and sculptore - from the
+graphic art and sculpture - from the past and the

 The Pražák's Palace, seat of the Moravian Gallery administration